Suunto Race vs OnePlus Watch 2

 Which one is better?

-The OnePlus Watch 2 is the better buy for most people - its groundbreaking 100-hour battery life crushes the Suunto Race.
-That said, grab the Suunto Race if you need military-grade durability and advanced sports tracking features - it's a solid choice for outdoor adventurers.
+The OnePlus Watch 2 is the better buy for most people - its staggering 100-hour battery life crushes the Suunto Race's 40-hour performance.
+That said, grab the Suunto Race if you need advanced outdoor features like dual-band GPS and military-grade durability.

 Who should buy each?

-Choose the Suunto Race if: you want military-grade durability for outdoor activities, need advanced workout tracking features, or prefer a rugged design.
+Choose the Suunto Race if: you need rugged outdoor features, prefer GPS accuracy, or want military-grade durability.
 (2.93 oz weight, 16 GB storage)

-Choose the OnePlus Watch 2 if: you value exceptional battery life for multiple days of use, want seamless Bluetooth calling, or need a sleek and stylish everyday smartwatch.
+Choose the OnePlus Watch 2 if: you want the longest battery life, need NFC payments, or prefer a lightweight design.
 (1.73 oz weight, 32 GB storage)

 Conclusion